adamedx/scriptclass/src/scriptobject/DESIGN.md

 ## Architecture

-ScriptClass employs the following decisions in accordance with the principles:
+ScriptClass employs the following features in accordance with the principles:

 * Developers define sets of objects by supplying a PowerShell *[ScriptBlock]* that itself defines variables and functions.
 These variables and functions will define the state and method interface of the function respectively.
 A domain-specific language is used within the *[ScriptBlock]* to describe the set.
 * The runtime representation of objects is the PowerShell *[PSCustomObject]* type